yonahforst/node-challenge-quote-server/README.md

 ## Overview: what is this challenge?

-In this challenge you must make a server (using Node and Express) which serves quotes, in JSON form.
+In this challenge you have to create a server (using Node and Express) which serves quotes, in JSON format.

 In the _extended_ work of this challenge, you also make a React app which displays the quotes retrieved from your new server.